 - There should be no signs of diseases or injury of the spine or sacroiliac joints.

-Eyes: The vision of an aspirant should be 6/6 in better eye and 6/9 in the worse eye.
+Eyes: The vision of an aspirant should be 6/6 in the better eye and 6/9 in the worse eye.
 Myopia should not be more than 2.5 D and Hypermetropia not more than 3.5 D including Astigmatism.

 Internal examination of the eye will be done by means of the ophthalmoscope.
 A candidate should have good binocular vision.
-The color vision standard will be (CP-III) for Army.
+The color vision standard will be (CP-III) for the Army.
 A candidate should be able to recognize red and green colors.

 The candidate who is going to appear in the physical test will be required to produce certificates that neither he nor any member of his family has suffered from night blindness.

 Aspirants who have undergone cataract or Laser Surgery for correction of the refractive error are also prohibited from defense services.

 Other medical criteria

 There are some minor defects that a candidate needs to avoid if he really wishes to reach the next level.
 Like, Wax (Ears), Deviated Nasal Septum, Hydrocele/Phimosis, Overweight/Underweight, Under, Sized Chest, Piles, Tonsillitis, Gynaecomastia, Varicocele, etc. If any of the given defects are found in any aspirants during the medical examination, then he may be directly rejected, or given 1 month of time to overcome the defect.